mariolukas/FabScanPi-Server/docs/faq.md

 - The turntable is jerking during the scan process what can I do?

   This behavior is quite normal because every time a new image has been shot the table just moves to the next position.
 If the table is turning smoothly (clockwise) during scan preview everything should be fine.

 - My scan is cut-off on top and / or bottom.
 What can I do?

-Try to optimize your scan results by changing the “dimension” value.
+  Try to optimize your scan results by measuring the "origin_distance" of your calibration sheet.
+Correct the value in the configuration.
+Make sure the size of the black squares on your calibration sheet as the same as "square_size" in the calibration file.

 - The texture scan is mirror-inverted.

   Check the rotating direction of your turntable (and the connection of the stepper motor).
 Check and adjust your config-settings for the “dimension”-value.

 - The laser cannot be detected.

   Make sure your laser adjustment is correct.
 The laser must pass the scanning table right through the center.
 If no object is on the table the laser should be visible in the preview image (on the rear wall close to the left border of the image).

 - The scans don’t have the same shape as the original.

   Check if your laser is aligned in vertical direction.
+Do another calibration.

+- Calibrations fails / no "Calibration finished" message is displayed

+  Check the starting position of the calibration sheet and make sure your box is closed during the scan.
+The calibration sheet must be placed with a black square in the upper left corner.